The Benton County, Missouri Amateur Radio Emergency Service Group Reaches Out to Help a Ham in Need!

 Miss Stanfield has been visually impaired for her entire life.
 This did not stop her from attaining a job and assisting with a radio podcast on a weekly basis.
 When the possibility arose for her to leave Kansas and move to Warsaw, Missouri, Miss Stanfield was excited by the possibilities.
 She soon found the Benton County, Missouri ARES and Twin Lakes Amateur Radio Club.

-Rick Wade, then Emergency Coordinator for the BC ARES and current President of the Twin Lakes Amateur Radio Club, was astounded by her capabilities.
+Rick Wade, then Emergency Coordinator for the BC ARES, was astounded by her capabilities.

 “I don’t know how she does it,” he remarked upon meeting Miss Stanfield.
 “She’s pretty amazing.
 She doesn’t complain about her disability or use it as an excuse.”